Founder and Musical Director

 Ruth Jenkins - Conductor

-NORTH SOMERSET Good Afternoon Choir and South Somerset Good Afternoon Choir Ruth Jenkins graduated in Music at Birmingham University, specialising in voice and conducting the University Chamber Choir.After training as a Music Therapist at Roehampton Institute, and conducting the Wimbledon YMCA choir, she worked in the NHS for 7 years in clinics and hospital settings.
-Since training as a teacher at Warwick University, Ruth spent the last 12 years teaching music in schools and sings for her local church. |
+WELLS Good Afternoon Choir and South Somerset Good Afternoon Choir Ruth graduated in Music at Birmingham University, specialising in voice and conducting the University Chamber Choir.
+After training as a Music Therapist at Roehampton Institute, and conducting the Wimbledon YMCA choir, she worked in the NHS for 7 years in school and hospital settings.
+Since training as a teacher at Warwick University, Ruth has spent the last 15 years teaching music in primary schools and two of her children’s choirs have delighted audiences in recent years as guest performers for Wells GAC.
+Ruth sings regularly for St Thomas’ Church. |

 Sarah Summers - Conductor

-NORTH SWINDON Good Afternoon Choir Sarah Summers has been leading community choirs for 3 1/2 years and has taught Music in Primary School's previous to this, as well as working with piano students for all of her adult life.
+HIGHWORTH WITH SHRIVENHAM Good Afternoon Choir and NORTH SWINDON Good Afternoon Choir Sarah Summers has been leading community choirs for 3 1/2 years and has taught Music in Primary School's previous to this, as well as working with piano students for all of her adult life.
 She loves singing and particularly likes the focus that Community Choirs have on having fun.
 Sarah has enjoyed playing keyboard and working with singers on three Chocolate Theatre Shows and is looking forward to being involved in this years Summer Youth Project at Swindon's Wyvern Theatre. |

 Sian Walters - Conductor